-- The individual is not opposed to the relative providing the services; - The planning team determines the paid relative providing the service best meets the individual's needs; - The services to be provided are solely for the individual and not the benefit of the household/family unit; - A relative will only be paid for the hours authorized in the support plan and at no time can these exceed 40 hours per week.
+- The individual is not opposed to the relative providing the services; - The planning team determines the paid relative providing the service best meets the individual's needs; - The services to be provided are solely for the individual and not the benefit of the household/family unit, and otherwise is above and beyond typical activities family members provide for another adult family member without a disability. - A relative will only be paid for the hours authorized in the support plan and at no time can these exceed 40 hours per week.
 Any support provided above this amount would be considered a natural support or the unpaid care that a family member would typically provide.

-Difference between State Plan Personal Care and DD Waiver Personal Assistant Services:

-Personal Assistant Service under the waiver differs in scope, nature, supervision arrangements, limitation of amount, and/or provider type from personal care services in the State Plan.
+Difference between State Plan Personal Care Services and DD Waiver Personal Assistant Services Personal Assistant Service under the waiver differs in scope, nature, supervision arrangements, limitation of amount, and/or provider type from personal care services in the State Plan.